 What is Underfloor Heating?

 Traditional radiators generate an upward stream of hot air through convection, causing the air at ceiling level to be much warmer than at floor level.
 Underfloor heating systems also operate through convection but essentially turn your whole floor into a giant radiator, ensuring a greater consistency of heat throughout your home and allowing you to feel the heat benefit immediately.
+Usually, when a company like One Hour Bros is consulted with about installing underfloor heating, the whole floor would need to be renovated and the flooring chosen to absorb the heat and enable the underfloor heating to work.
+The company would need to carefully and professionally fit the pipes so that the act of convection can take place.

 As the surface area of underfloor heating pipes is many times greater than that of a radiator, the temperature of the water in the system is not required to be at such a high heat – with traditional fossil fuel based radiator systems drawing water from your system at 70-80 C and comparative underfloor systems draw water at 45-65 C. Either way, these systems will need to be maintained and possibly repaired at some point throughout their lifecycle, to improve reliability and efficiency once more you have the option to look at furnace repair or other heating repair services to complete repair work to better your system again.